AlexSD92/ckc_lifts/README.md

 - First Time User:

+- First Time User:

     1. As a user, I would like to learn more about CKC lifts because I am looking to join a gym.
-    2. As a user, I am looking for information on squats.
-    3. As a user, I am a serious lifter looking for a community of like-minded people.
-    4. As a user, I am an athlete wanting to improve my performance in my sport.
+    2. As a user, I would like to view images of CKC's gym.
+    3. As a user, I would like to know how much it costs to join your gym and what plans you have available.
+    4. As a user, I like what I have seen on your site, but would like more information.
-    5. As a user, I am new to fitness and would like to start taking my fitness seriously.
+    5. As a user, I like what I have seen on your site, and would like to be able to sign up.
-    6. As a user, I am very busy and need something that can effectively and efficiently improve my fitness.

 - Returning User:

     1. I started out on the beginner plan and would like to move to intermediate.
     2. I started out on the intermediate plan and would like to move to advanced.
     3. I have a question about your gym after looking and your site.
     4. I read the information your site had on squats and would like to view some images of your gym.

 - As the Website Creator